 The 8 Best Basketball Return Systems

 This wiki has been updated 30 times since it was first published in October of 2016.
 Perfect for shooting a few hoops on your own or for speeding up a game of horse with a friend, these basketball return systems send your ball back to you without having to chase it around.
 They're also ideal for competitive athletes working to improve their skills.
 Rather than wasting energy retrieving balls, you can put it into increasing your scoring efficiency and developing your technique.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes